pulp-platform/pulp_cluster/README.md

    RISCV GCC toolchain](https://github.com/pulp-platform/pulp-riscv-gcc) to use a pre-built release.

 2. We need RV64 toolchain to compile DPI libraries.
-Export it to a `RISCV` env variable.
-Please refer to [RISC-V GNU toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain/) to use a pre-built release.
+To this purpose, export the RV64 toolchain to a `RISCV` env variable and also export your questa installation path to a `QUESTA_HOME` env variable.
+Please refer to [RISC-V GNU toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain/) to use a pre-built RV64 toolchain release.

 3. Compile the hw:
    ```